-2. A report prepared by the Soils Engineer retained to provide such services in accordance with Section J106.4, including locations and elevations of field density tests, summaries of field and laboratory tests, other substantiating data, and comments on any changes made during grading and their effect on the recommendations made in the approved soils engineering investigation report.
+2. A report prepared by the Soils Engineer retained to provide such services in accordance with Section J106.4, including locations and elevations of field density tests, summaries of field and laboratory tests, location of keyways and subdrains, other substantiating data, and comments on any changes made during grading and their effect on the recommendations made in the approved soils engineering investigation report.
+All data must be shown on the latest approved plans or the As-Built grading plans.
 The report shall include a certification by the Soils Engineer that, to the best of their knowledge, the work within the Soils Engineer's area of responsibility is in accordance with the approved soils engineering report and applicable provisions of this appendix.
 The report shall contain a finding regarding the safety of the completed grading and any proposed structures against geotechnical hazards.

 3. A report prepared by the Engineering Geologist retained to provide such services in accordance with Section J106.5, including a final description of the geology of the site and any new information, if any, on the recommendations incorporated in the approved grading plan.
 The report shall contain a certification by the Engineering Geologist that, to the best of his or her knowledge, the work within the approved engineering geologist report and applicable provisions of this appendix.
 The report shall contain a finding regarding the safety of the completed grading and any proposed structures against geotechnical hazards.
-The report must contain a final "As-Built" geologic map and cross-sections depicting all the information collected prior to and during grading.
+The report must contain a final "As-Built" geologic map utilizing the latest approved plans or the As-Built grading plans and cross-sections depicting all the information collected prior to and during grading.